 During the financial year, the Trust's activities were focussed on key areas that ensured:

-- · business viability. - right of access. - increased recognition for its position and direction. - promotion of its cultural strength and expression. - review of the Trustees Corporate Governance and Orientation Manual in line with Public Sector guidelines.
+- business viability. - right of access. - increased recognition for its position and direction. - promotion of its cultural strength and expression. - protection and advocacy for the Parklands' integrity.

 Trustee Attendances